Kerala State Beverages Corporation: Organisation

 KSBC is one of the most profitable public sector units in Kerala.
 The company is headed by a board with six members.
-The territory along with it sales and warehousing is divided into three regions by the corporation.
+The territory along with it sales and warehousing is divided into six regions by the corporation.
 Each region is headed by a Regional Manager.
 KSBC has had record sales during Onam, Christmas & New Year with Chalakudi reporting the highest sales and Badiadka being the second Incidentally Chalakudi records an average daily sale of Rs.
 5-7 lakhs.
 Rum and brandy together account for 94% of KSBC sales in Kerala.
 Kerala is the largest consumer of rum in India.